2. MemoToken Utility & Economic Model

 4.2.3 Phase 3: MSI-Governed Market

 Once MemoToken completes Phase 2, it transitions to a fully free market.
-Price is determined entirely by supply and demand with no protocol intervention.
-The Market Stability Index becomes a public transparency metric, informing market participants rather than triggering automated responses.
+Price is determined entirely by supply and demand with no bonding curve.
+The Market Stability Index governs automated dual-wallet operations and is published continuously as a transparency metric for market participants.

 Key Characteristics